actions/typescript-action/README.md

 ## Change action.yml

-The action.yml contains defines the inputs and output for your action.
+The action.yml defines the inputs and output for your action.

 Update the action.yml with your name, description, inputs and outputs for your action.